 You’ve had crab cakes.
 Now it’s time for salmon cakes to shine!
-Made with Alaskan sockeye salmon, these Paleo-friendly, dairy-free, gluten-free salmon cakes use healthy wild salmon packed with omega-3‘s – none of that canned salmon, only fresh.
+Made with Alaskan sockeye salmon, these Paleo-friendly, dairy-free, gluten-free salmon cakes use wild salmon – none of that canned salmon, only fresh.
 Make these as an appetizer, or portion them out for meal prep.
 We made 6 salmon cakes of 2oz each.
 Don’t forget the squeeze of lemon juice at the end to give it extra zing!
 P.S.
 These are also perfect if you’re on Whole30.

 Paleo Salmon CakesPrint Pin